Two Conductor Wire

 What Should I Do Next?

 We hope this article has given you a better understanding of what is two conductor wire and the options that exist to upgrade.
-We recommend that you consult with a licensed electrician to discuss these options plus any other options the licensed electrician may suggest.
+We recommend that you consult with a licensed electrician.
+Additionally, the licensed electrician may suggest other options.